 “Back to the hotel afterwards.
 Not welcome in the restaurant as I have no jacket.
 The receptionist immediately takes the side of the restaurant.
 ‘One of the waiters had a heart attack tonight, so they may be a little tense in there’ – pure Fawlty.”

-I’ve had some very interesting Twitter responses to this post, too.
+I’ve had some very interesting Twitter responses to this post, too (from when it was originally published to this blog, way back in 2014).
 The great Simon Heath shared the following via Twitter: “Always loved all things Python-related.
 Cleese is an alumnus of my alma mater.”
 The alma mater in question turns out to be Clifton College, Bristol.
 Mr Heath notes that Mr Cleese is “listed as an old boy of note,” but also cautions that “he has been pretty scathing about the place.”
 He also very kindly shared with me a link to a (frankly epic) list of illustrious alumni, which includes the following entry on Cleese:

 “Monty Python actor John Cleese (A persistent school legend has it that he was expelled for a humorous defacing of school grounds.
 In the story, Cleese used painted footsteps to suggest that the statue of General Haig had got down off his stand and gone to the toilet.
 Though the prank may indeed have happened, Cleese was not expelled for it.
 Another, that Cleese was expelled for staging a suicide off the Wilson Tower during Commem after yelling, “I can’t stand it any longer” to the shocked parents coming out of the Chapel, before a dummy plummeted to the ground, has also been long celebrated by successive generations; but proved as untrue).”